Jane Anger: Historical context

 There was a lack of formal educational institutions for girls during the early modern times, but it did not prevent some early modern women from acquiring their reading and writing skills.
 Laura Knoppers suggests that informal education for girls took place in multiple spaces and ways.
 The early women writers used three handwriting styles: italic, secretary, and mixed.
 The writing process was linked with the reading of the books.
 Because many books were expensive, some women personally copied them and made their own writing in the margins of a book.
 Throughout the early modern period, many women tend to choose manuscript writings and circulation for their diaries, travelling journals, recipe books, religious and personal devotional writing, and miscellanies.
 Knoppers argues that miscellanies writings include women's authorship and response to texts.
 Some early feminist studies suggest that women's writing process began in the home, because in the early modern period, their homes were considered to be a place of work and business.
 Importantly, Knoppers argues that, "architectural spaces within the household as well as such places as the royal courts, churches and law courts generated and shaped women’s writing."
 In the early modern period, most of the educational spaces for girls were found within the household, which helped women to be engaged in writing about cookery, carving, and needlework.
 Many women writers' voice openly show their support for gender and class hierarchies.
 A gender issue was a primary motive for women's writing, which included politics, religion, class, ethnicity, and practical affairs.
 As Jane Anger, many women writers wrote to defend themselves and their reputations through legal contexts and various domestic forms of life-writing.
 The reasons for their writing were various, many women writers wrote for themselves, on behalf of and to their family members, or simply for devotional purposes.
 Despite the fact that education was not available for early modern women, they were able to find multiple ways of writing and of circulating their work.

+In Literature, Media and Popular Culture

+Jane Anger served as an inspiration for and is a primary character in Talene Monahon's play Jane Anger, or, The Lamentable Comedie of Jane Anger, that Cunning Woman, and also of Willy Shakespeare and his Peasant Companion, Francis, Yes and also of Anne Hathaway (Also a Woman) Who Tried Very Hard.
+Monahon's dark comedy had its world premiere at the New Ohio Theatre in New York City in March 2022.